cannibalox/RemLight21/README.md

 # RemLight21
-a Light Theme for Remnote.io by _Phi
+a css light Theme for Remnote.io by _Phi load with Stylus / Stylish.